DMBuce/badlands-challenge/README.md

 * No sleeping until you reach the jungle
 * No branch mining until you reach the jungle
-* No setting foot in the nether until you reach the jungle
+* No going to the nether until you reach the jungle
 * Try not to die

 **How To Play**